 Dr Mosley says, “There is good evidence that people who exercise in the fasted state burn more fat.
 In one study men who exercised before breakfast burnt more fat than those who exercised afterwards.”
 We know that running ‘on empty’ first thing in the morning can be a useful tool to help teach the body to use fat as its primary fuel source, something that it will need to do when running for long periods, such as during a marathon.
 Fasted training can help marathon runners avoid hitting the wall on race day.

 Just make sure you plan to take on a percentage of your allowed calories soon after your run, and don’t push yourself too hard.
 “Don’t attempt to do a lot of endurance training on a fasting day and if you feel uncomfortable, stop,” advises Dr Mosley.

 Fast on your rest days whenever possible.
 If you’re doing two days of fasting per week, you should be able to organise these around your running schedule without too much difficulty, for all but the most intense training plans (when dieting is probably not necessary anyway!).

 You may actually find that exercise is a welcome distraction on fast days, but try to ensure that if you run on fast days, you schedule your easiest, shortest sessions on these days.
 Stop if you feel light-headed.
-Try a yoga or Pilates class, doing some stretching or going for a brisk walk if you don’t have the energy to run.
+Try some yoga or Pilates, go to a fitness class, do some stretching or go for a brisk walk if you don’t have the energy to run.
 However, up to 45 minutes of light to moderate effort shouldn’t pose too many problems.
 If you are running intensively, or working out for more than an hour you will probably struggle.

 Running may well actually feel harder the day after a fast day, as you have very little glycogen stored in your muscles, so experiment and adapt your programme to the way that works best for you.
 The day after a fast, try having a high-carb breakfast such as porridge, toast or a banana at least an hour before you run.